Approaches to Chinese Studies

 - Ability to formulate appropriate research questions, propose and evaluate analyses and present evidence (for and/or against) these analyses.

 - Ability to practice research techniques in the library and through tutor consultation.

 - Ability to retrieve and select information from a variety of sources, such as specialised papers, digital material and reference books.

 Total of 20 weeks teaching consisting of a 2 hour lecture.

 Scope and syllabus

-This course represents the vast expertise in Chinese Studies that is available at SOAS, and provides all MA students in Chinese Studies with a rounder, more comprehensive, interdisciplinary training on “the state of the field”.
+This module represents the vast expertise in Chinese Studies that is available at SOAS, and provides all MA students in Chinese Studies with a rounder, more comprehensive, interdisciplinary training on “the state of the field”.